tejaswigowda/book.programmingthecloud.com/src/fewtech/js/syntax.md

  <figcaption> Table: 6.1.3 Binary Assignment Operators</figcaption>

   - *Ternary Operators*:
 JavaScript supports one ternary operator -- `?:`.
-It can be comnbined with an assignment operator to assign different values.
+It can be combined with an assignment operator to assign different values.
 For example:

 ```js